 - The Server Name parameter is displayed only after you select Classic Network for the Network type parameter.
 Enter the hostname of an Elastic Compute Service (ECS) instance.

 - The ECS UUID parameter is displayed only after you select VPC for the Network type

 parameter.
 Enter the UUID of an ECS instance.
 You can run the

 dmidecode | grep UUIDcommand to query the UUID.

 Machine IP The internal IP address of the ECS instance.
 You can log on to the ECS instance and run the

 hostname -icommand to query the internal IP address.

 - After the server is added, go back to the Custom Resource Groups tab and refresh the page.
-Find the created custom resource group and click Server initialization.
+Find the created custom resource group and click Server initialization in the Actions column.
 Log on to the ECS instance and follow the initialization procedure as prompted.